nonbinary-duck/limo-build-pipeline/readme.md

 Note that in Ubuntu 22.04 there is a `libuvc-dev` package, however the astra camera package fails to build under that version so we install it from source instead of using apt.

-In any particular order, as none of these packages depend on another, use standard CMake build steps and finish with a system-level install for convenience:
+In no particular order, as none of these packages depend on another, use standard CMake build steps and finish with a system-level install for convenience:

 ```bash
 # Start in the root directory of this cloned repo